didsomeonecloneme/didsomeonecloneme.github.io/guides/microsoft.md

 # Microsoft 365 tenant installation

 In this guide, we will walk you through the process of installing DSCM on your Microsoft 365 tenant.
 This allows you to get notified whenever a (AITM)-phishing attack is performed against your Microsoft 365 tenant.
+After a detection, you can take appropriate actions to protect your organization and employees.
+Such as resetting passwords, revoking user sessions, performing investigation, etc.

 ## Step 1: Log in to your Microsoft Tenant
 Open your preferred web browser and go to the [Company Branding page](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/LoginTenantBranding) in the Azure Portal.
 Login with your tenants administrator account to visit the page.